-White blood cells are involved in defending the body against infectious diseases and foreign materials.There are five different types of white blood cells: lymphocytes, neutrophils (also called granulocytes), eosinophils, basophils, and monocytes.
+White blood cells are involved in defending the body against infectious diseases and foreign materials.There are five different types of white blood cells: lymphocytes, neutrophils, eosinophils, basophils, and monocytes.
 Each plays a unique role in protecting the body from infection.
 Neutrophils and monocytes kill and digest bacteria.
 Eosinophils and basophils produce cytokines which regulate and adapt the immune response.
 Lymphocytes exist in the blood and lymphatic system.
-There are two main types of lymphocytes, T cells and B cells.
+There are three main types of lymphocytes, T cells, B cells and and Natural Killer (NK) cells.
 T cells, which finish maturation in the thymus gland, help the body distinguish between itself and foreign agents.
 B cells produce antibodies - proteins that attach to specific antigens.
-The number of blood cells present in the bloodstream is often the first indicator of disease.
+NK cells destroy virally infected cells and cancer cells.
+A change in the number of blood cells present in the bloodstream is often the first indicator of disease.

 Red Blood Cells (RBCs)